 Bars, restaurants, strip clubs, movie theaters, and other buildings open to the general public are also public places.
 The doorways and entrances to these buildings are public places.
 So are the grounds surrounding them.8

-However, you cannot be convicted of loitering for prostitution for behavior that took place at a party in someone's private house.
+However, you cannot be convicted for behavior that took place at a party in someone's private house.

 You can only be convicted under Penal Code 653.22 PC if the prosecutor can show that you intended to engage in prostitution.

 Prostitution is defined as sexual conduct for money or some other kind of payment.
 It does not include sexual conduct that is part of a stage performance, play, or other entertainment open to the public (like a strip club performance).
 9